Indian Women in the History of Yoga

 In the late 19th century, yoga began to spread around the world.
 Almost all of the “pioneers” who introduced the practice to the West were Indian men, such as K. Pattabhhi Jois, Bikram Choudhury, Swami Vishnudevananda, Amrit Desai and Swami Satchidananda.
 Although these swamis were glorified, and even worshipped at first, it was later revealed that most of them physically and sexually abused their students.
 Patriarchy is inherently incompatible with the principles of yoga; and the pursuit of power, sex, money, authority or showmanship under the guise of spirituality couldn’t be further from a yogic way of life.

-Patriarchy is inherently incompatible with the principles of Yoga.Indian women, on the other hand, continued to habituate yogic practices that were quietly powerful, deeply personal and true to the original meaning of Yoga.
-They practiced yoga out of a genuine desire to propagate wellness, a peaceful society and a morally clean way of the life.
+Patriarchy is inherently incompatible with the essence and principles of Yoga.Indian women, on the other hand, continued to habituate yogic practices that were quietly powerful, deeply personal and true to the original meaning of Yoga.
+They practiced yoga out of a genuine desire to propagate wellness, a peaceful society and a karmic way of the life.
 Furthermore, history had conditioned them to pursue spiritual paths that abided by tradition and humbly lead to both liberation and a profound oneness with the self.

 Great Indian Women in the History of Yoga

-Because historical texts were largely written and controlled by men, many female spiritual leaders, thinkers, innovators and trailblazers were silenced, excluded or erased from ever having existed.
+As with all cultures and religions in this world, historical texts were largely controlled by men.
+As a result, many female spiritual leaders, thinkers, innovators and trailblazers were silenced, excluded or erased from ever having existed.
 It’s impossible to know how many brilliant female minds were lost to the patriarchy.
-That is why it is essential to remember and honour the contributions, influence and work of these great women in the history of yoga:
+That is why it is essential to remember the contributions and influence of these great women in the history of yoga:

-Ghosha was a revered sage of ancient Vedic India, and one of the earliest known female voices in metaphysical literature.
-Her poetic verses appear in the Rig Veda, one of the world’s oldest spiritual texts that form the foundation of yogic philosophy.
+Ghosha was a revered sage of ancient Vedic India.
+Together with Lopamudra, Visvavara, Apale and others, she was one of the earliest known female voices in metaphysical literature.
+Her poetic verses appear in the spiritual texts, the Rig Veda.
 Using sacred sounds, phonetics and mantras, Ghosha’s hymns reflect spiritual illumination, the power of inner healing and a deep understanding of our lived experiences.
 Her legacy reminds us that women have long been vital contributors to philosophy and the development of human thought.

 As an esteemed philosopher in India’s later Vedic period, Maitreyi appears in the Brihadaranyaka Upanishad, engaging in deep dialogues about consciousness, the nature of the self and the essence of immortality — questions central to yogic living.
 Her continuous self-study, fearless inquiry and relentless pursuit of the truth provided the early foundations of Jnana Yoga (the yogic path of knowledge).
 Today, Maitreyi remains a celebrated symbol of Indian female intellectualism, wisdom and spiritual awakening.

 Best known for her profound intellect, wit and bold questioning of her male opponent in a philosophical debate about the nature of reality, Gargi Vachaknavi was a brilliant sage of Vedic India.
 Her inquiries into consciousness laid the groundwork for yogic concepts such as Atman (the self) and Brahman (ultimate reality).
-Gargi appears in the Brihadaranyaka Upanishad, the Chandogya Upanishad and the Yoga Yajnavalkya, indicating that women were highly significant in spiritual development and yogic practices in the 8th century B.C.E.
+Gargi appears in the Brihadaranyaka Upanishad, the Chandogya Upanishad and the Yoga Yajnavalkya, indicating that women were highly significant in spiritual development and yogic practices back in the Vedic era.

-Andal was the only woman among 12 Tamil poet-saints of 8th and 9th century India, known for her passionate hymns to Vishnu.
-Her works express a sacred love that is at the core of Bhakti Yoga (the yogic path of devotion).
+Andal was the only woman among 12 Alvars (Tamil poet-saints of South India), renowned for her passionate hymns to Vishnu.
+Her works express a sacred love that is at the core of Bhakti Yoga, the yogic path of devotion.
 Andal’s poetry, especially the Tiruppavai and Nachiyar Tirumoli, remind us that yoga is not only about physical discipline or philosophical inquiry, but also about cultivating a heart-centred relationship with the divine.
-She remains extremely influential in the artistic expression of today’s Tamil community.
+She remains extremely influential in the artistic expression of today’s Tamil culture.

 Akka Mahadevi (circa 1130 – 1160)